Scientific Internship: Living cells as information-processing machines

 About the group

 You have a Bachelors degree and a strong theoretical background in (statistical) physics, physical chemistry, or theoretical biology.
 The internship must be a mandatory part of your curriculum.
 You are willing to work with experimental biological data and you are able to communicate across disciplinary boundaries.
 You have a nationality of an EU-member state and/or you are a student at a Netherlands University.
+(As from 01-01-2021 the UK is no longer an EU-member state).

 Terms of employment